rh-ai-labs/hello-there-ai-ops-workshop/2-reducing-mttd/WORKFLOW.md

 - Evaluation scores for each close note
 - Comparison: existing close notes vs ground truth
 - Insights about quality differences
+- Explainable scores with reasoning

 ---

-## Notebook 5: LLM Generation and Evaluation
+## Notebook 6: LLM Generation and Evaluation

 **Objective:** Generate close notes for new incidents and evaluate them.